 BNC offers a number of products and services, which may include a selection of gaming options, including games, sweepstakes, gambling, and social gaming experiences.
 Social gaming experiences have recently been the subject of civil lawsuits, and some jurisdictions have taken an adverse position to interactive social gaming, including "social casinos" and sweepstakes-based gaming.
 This could lead to states adopting legislation or imposing a regulatory framework to govern interactive social gaming or social casino or sweepstakes-based gaming specifically.
-These could also result in a prohibition on interactive social gaming or social casino or sweepstakes-based gaming specifically.
-These could also result in a prohibition on interactive social gaming or social casino or sweepstakes-based gaming specifically to advertise its games, or substantially increase BNC or our costs to comply with these regulations, all of which could have an adverse effect on our or BNC's results of operations, cash flows and financial condition.
+These could also result in a prohibition on interactive social gaming or social casino or sweepstakes-based gaming altogether, restrict BNC's ability to advertise its games, or substantially increase BNC or our costs to comply with these regulations, all of which could have an adverse effect on our or BNC's results of operations, cash flows and financial condition.
 It is not possible to predict the likelihood, timing, scope, or terms of any such legislation or regulation or the extent to which they may affect our or BNC's business.